 - estimated residual risk of a hepatitis B virus (HBV), hepatitis C virus (HCV) or human immunodeficiency virus (HIV) window period donation

 - outcome of investigations into suspected post-transfusion infections

-The NHSBT / PHE epidemiology unit surveillance programme is a series of national schemes that monitors infection in:
+The NHSBT and UKHSA surveillance programme is a series of national schemes managed by the unit which include: